 AU is accredited by the Higher Learning Commission, North Central Association; program accreditation has also been granted in education, nursing, music, social work, athletic training, and business.

-The School of Music offers a number of undergraduate majors in music and dance as well as a graduate Master of Music Education program.
-Undergraduate majors include music education, voice performance, instrumental performance, church music, music business, music, dance performance, and dance business.
+The School of Music, Theatre, and Dance offers a number of undergraduate majors in music and dance as well as a graduate Master of Music Education program.
+Undergraduate majors include music education, voice performance, instrumental performance, church music, music business, music, dance performance, musical theatre, songwriting, and dance business.

-The School of Nursing offers a four-year Bachelor of Science in Nursing as well as accelerated RN-to-BSN program for registered nurses.
+The School of Nursing, Kinesiology, and Behavioral Sciences offers a four-year Bachelor of Science in Nursing as well as accelerated RN-to-BSN program for registered nurses.
 In addition, the school offers a graduate Master of Science in Nursing with three track options: education, administration, or MSN-MBA (dual-degree).
+Programs also offered in Exercise Science, Athletic Training, PE and Health, Psychology, Sociology, Social Work, Criminal Justice, and Family Science.

 The School of Theology offers five graduate theological degrees, including the Doctor of Ministry, Master of Divinity, Master of Theological Studies, Master of Christian Ministry (offered online), and Master of Intercultural Service.
 In addition, the seminary offers non-degree continuing education courses through the Center for Christian Leadership.

-The School of Adult Learning offers degree-completion programs for adult students age 25 or older.
+The Department of Adult Studies offers degree-completion programs for adult students age 25 or older.
 Options include traditional, accelerated, or blended online programs.
 Adult students may pursue any of the university's 60 undergraduate majors or associate or bachelor degrees offered by the school.
 The school also offers certificate programs.

 Teams: Anderson University offers 16 team sports: 8 for men and 8 for women.
 Men's sports include baseball, basketball, cross country, golf, football, soccer, tennis, and track and field.
 Women's sports include basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball.